-At Nevada Vein and Vascular, Dr. Dixon and Dr. Albright offer a variety of services.
+At Nevada Vein and Vascular, Dr. Levin and Dr. Albright offer a variety of services.
 They specialize in treating a variety of vascular disorders and also offer treatment for venous disease.

 Vascular Disorders We Treat

-Dr. Albright and Dr. Dixon specialize in treating vascular disorders including:
+Dr. Albright and Dr. Levin specialize in treating vascular disorders including:

 - Peripheral Arterial Disease / Lower Extremity Arterial Disease